ricardozacarias/ricardozacarias.github.io/drafts/2019-04-24-geopandas-tutorial.markdown

 <i class="fas fa-camera"></i>

-Geographical Parenthesis:
+### Geographical Parenthesis:

-Most location data by default is stored as latitude/longitude coordinates which specify every place on the surface of an ellipsoid (aka the Earth).
+Most location data is stored by default as latitude-longitude coordinates which specify every place on the surface of an ellipsoid (also known as the Earth).

 This is important because all the geometrical manipulations available in Shapely are

 This means that we need to project latitude and longitude values into a Coordinate Reference System (CRS) in 2D.